Revenue at biggest Trump properties held steady last year

 Trump’s D.C. hotel and his Mar-a-Lago club in Palm Beach, Florida, both took in slightly less revenue in 2019 for the third year in a row.
 Revenue at the president’s golf club near Miami and at his Bedminster, New Jersey, golf club inched up.

-In sum, the disclosure report released by the Office of Government Ethics appears to provide little evidence that the free publicity from Trump’s frequent trips to some of his properties have helped them much, as his critics had feared.
+In sum, the disclosure report released by the Office of Government Ethics appears to provide little evidence that Trump’s role as president has provided a big boost to his business, as his critics had feared.

+Trump’s vast properties and businesses — golf courses and hotels, office buildings and residential towers, and licenses to use his name among others services — generated revenue of more than $440 million, little changed from 2018.
+The value assigned to Trump’s assets was estimated at more than $1.3 billion, down slightly from the previous year.

-Trump’s D.C. hotel, a magnet for lobbyists and diplomats hoping to curry favor with the administration, took in $40.5 million before its lobby was closed due to the coronavirus and other operations cut back.
-That is down from $40.8 million in 2018, and its third year of drops.
+Trump International Hotel in Washington, a magnet for lobbyists and diplomats hoping to curry favor with the administration, took in $40.5 million before its lobby was closed due to the coronavirus and other operations cut back.
+That is down from $40.8 million in 2018.
 Mar-a-Lago took in $21.4 million, down from $22.7 million.

 One of the biggest revenue generators among Trump’s properties last year, the Trump National Doral Golf Club near Miami, took in $77.2 million, up from $76 million in 2018, its third year of climbing.

-The Doral and Mar-a-Lago were among many Trump’s properties in several states and abroad closed earlier this year due to the coronavirus.
+The Doral and Mar-a-Lago clubs were among many of Trump’s properties in several states and abroad that closed earlier this year due to the coronavirus.
 The company has asked for relief from tax authorities in Palm Beach County, where it operates two golf courses, and reportedly from its biggest lender, Deutsche Bank.
 In March and April, it laid off or furloughed at least 1,300 of its workers.

+Eric Trump, who is running the family business with his brother, Don Jr., said in a statement “2019 was a fantastic year for our country and one of the best years in the history of The Trump Organization.”

 For all the detail in Trump’s latest disclosure report, it gives only a partial picture of how his business has fared.
 It lists only revenues, not profits, for instance, and many figures are given in ranges.